jarpatus/asuswrt_scripts/zigbee2mqtt.md

 Install entware, if using Asuswrt-Merlin see official wiki (https://github.com/RMerl/asuswrt-merlin.ng/wiki/), if running stock then see instructions (https://github.com/jarpatus/asuswrt_scripts/blob/main/entware_on_stock.md).

 ## Swap
-There may not be enough memory to compile nodejs modules so create swapfile as instructed in Asuswrt-Merlin wiki or if using stock then use mkswap and write custom init file to enable swap on boot (TODO).
+There may not be enough memory to compile nodejs modules so create swapfile as instructed in Asuswrt-Merlin wiki or if using stock then use mkswap and write custom init file to enable swap on boot.

 ## USB-to-serial driver
 Most likely kernel won't contain driver for USB-to-serial adapter used by you zigbee stick.
 If using Asuswrt-Merlin then follow official wiki on how to download and compile custom firmware.
 I found it easiest to use docker.
 Set driver to be compiled as a module in config_base.6a i.e. change `# CONFIG_USB_SERIAL_CP210X is not set` is not set to `CONFIG_USB_SERIAL_CP210X=m`.
 Compile but there is no need to actually upload custom firmware to your router, just scp resulting module to the router e.g. drivers/usb/serial/cp210x.ko to /opt/opt/cp210x or so.

-Then remove option module if loaded and load usbserial and USB-to-serial modules i.e.:
+Then remove option module (if loaded and load usbserial and USB-to-serial modules i.e.:
 ```
 rmmod option
 modprobe usbserial
-modprobe cp210x
+insmod /opt/opt/cp210x/cp210x.ko
 ```

 ## Node.js